8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 To make sure staff were working to their best ability, the company hired a wellbeing manager and treated their staff to meditation app subscriptions and more regular breaks.

-4. Improve customer satisfaction
+4. Improve customer satisfaction scores

-Achieving this customer service goal offers a whole host of benefits to your company, from improving customer retention and loyalty to creating customer advocates.
+Achieving this customer service goal offers a whole host of benefits to your company, from improving customer retention rates and loyalty to creating customer advocates.

 The hard part about improving your CSAT score is that customer satisfaction can be fickle.